 The prices listed on GoodRx are updated constantly and are generally very accurate, but if you believe you were charged the wrong price at the pharmacy when using a GoodRx coupon, there are a few things you will want to check.

 First, does the coupon you used match the information on your pharmacy receipt?

 Does the name of the medication on your receipt match the coupon? (i.e. “metoprolol” vs. “metoprolol ER – extended release”)

 Does the form (i.e. tablet, capsule or cream) and strength (i.e. 20mg or 1%) listed on your coupon match the form and strength on your receipt?

-- Does the quantity that was filled match your coupon?
+Does the quantity that was filled match the quantity on your coupon?

-If you're asked to pay a higher price than expected, it may be because the coupon your pharmacy has on file for you is out of date or you're using a discount card instead of the current coupon.
+GoodRx includes discounts from multiple sources to help make sure you always receive the lowest possible price.
+If you're asked to pay a higher price than expected, it may be because the coupon your pharmacy has on file for you is out of date or you're using an old discount card instead of the most current coupon.

-To make sure you still get the lowest price available, check prices on GoodRx and print out a new coupon the next time you refill.
-If you have our mobile app, just ask your pharmacist to enter the new coupon information you’ll find on the app.
+To make sure you still get the lowest price available, check prices on goodrx.com and print out a new coupon the next time you refill.
+If you have our mobile app, just ask your pharmacist to enter the new coupon information you find on the app.

 Pharmacies are contractually obligated to accept GoodRx discounts under most circumstances, and issues are rare.
 For further assistance, please fill out our secure coupon issue form by CLICKING HERE so that we can reference the correct claim with the pharmacy.
 We'll research the issue further and be in touch as soon as possible.